loftdeskdev/FormModal/README.md

 # FormModal

-Simple Javascript plugin do display dynamic form popups with simple HTML Markups
+A lightweight JavaScript plugin do display dynamic form popups with simple HTML Markups.

 It transforms simple HTML buttons into dynamic form popups through data attributes.
 This plugin eliminates the need for complex form implementations while maintaining flexibility and customization.